Non-Smooth Integrability Theory: Introduction

 \section{Introduction}

-The question of how to measure utility had already been raised since the time of Bentham (1789).
-This question took on a special place in economics as Walras (1874) incorporated utility into his model and this model spread as a general equilibrium theory.
-Because of the difficulty of the problem, economics at one time placed the greatest emphasis on analyses in which utility need not be measured.
-That is the so-called axiomatic approach.
-The axiomatic approach does not require any particular form of utility, but assumes only `axioms' that seem reasonable and deduces properties about the economy from them.
-The existence of equilibrium and the fundamental theorems of welfare economics are the typical results of this approach.

-However, Debreu (1974) showed the Sonnenschein-Mantel-Debreu theorem, which demonstrated the limitation of the axiomatic approach.
-According to this theorem, for any continuous function on the unit simplex, we can construct an economy such that the given function coincides with the excess demand function of this economy except for some neighborhood of the boundary.
-The only conditions imposed on this economy are the following: the economy is a pure exchange economy and all consumers have continuous, increasing, and strictly quasi-concave utility functions, which are all natural and frequently used in the axiomatic approach.
-This result was taken to mean that there is almost nothing that can be said about the economy from the usual axioms used in the axiomatic approach.
+In classical economics, measuring utility was important because the sum of utilities was seen as the most important index for determining the goodness of the society.
+After the latter half of the 19th century, it gradually became clear that this measuring problem was very difficult, and economics placed the greatest emphasis on analyses in which utility need not be measured (the so-called axiomatic approach).
+However, once Debreu (1974) had proved the Sonnenschein--Mantel--Debreu theorem, the limitations of the axiomatic approach became clear.
+That is, we can determine almost no properties of the economy without a specification of the utility functions.

-An alternative to the axiomatic approach, which has therefore come into use for economic analysis, is the method of estimating utility functions from data.
+Therefore, a method of estimating utility functions from data has become necessary.
 However, an important problem arises here.
-That is, the only data available to us for estimating utility functions is data on the consumer's purchase behavior.
-In essence, therefore, we can estimate not the utility function, but only the demand function.
-Because of this problem, the estimation method currently used is basically a method of parameter estimation where the demand function and the utility function is exogenously assumed to correspond one-to-one through their parameters.
+Namely, the only data available for estimating utility functions are those relating to the consumer's purchase behavior, and thus, only the demand function, not the utility function, can be directly estimated from data.
+Because of this, the estimation method currently used is basically a method of parameter estimation in which the demand function and the utility function are exogenously assumed to correspond one-to-one through their parameters.
 This method is known as calibration.

-Our purpose is to construct a general theory that calculates the utility function from an arbitrary demand function without giving such a exogenous assumption.
-The history of such works is very old and was discussed by Antonelli (1886) long before the axiomatic approach reached its zenith.
-This work was succeeded by Pareto (1906), followed by Samuelson (1950) and then greatly improved by Hurwicz and Uzawa (1971) to its present form.
-This research area is known as integrability theory.